CR91TQ94/EncLang/README.md

 **Pseudo-Latin Encrypted Language**

-An encryption algorithm that outputs ciphertext resembling a human language—made of pronounceable, consistent, and structured syllables.
+An encryption algorithm that outputs ciphertext resembling a human language—made of pronounceable syllables, resembling Latin.

 This "encrypted language" might have: